 - Pricing and cost issues — 18%

-Small Business Growth Statistics
+3 Crucial Small Business Growth Statistics

-10. You need about $3,000 to start a microbusiness.
+19. You need about $3,000 to start a microbusiness.

 Small Business Revenue Statistics

-13. 86.3% of small business owners have a yearly salary below $100,000.
+22. 83% of small business owners have a yearly salary below $100,000.

 So, how much do small business owners make?
-Sadly, 30.07% of small business owners don’t even take a salary, whereas the average CEO salary in the US is $163,000.
+Sadly, 30.07% of small business owners don’t even make a salary, whereas the average CEO salary in the US is $155,291.

 Small Business Trends

-According to the most recent statistics, 37% of business owners use cash to start their enterprises.
-However, 401(k) business financing and assistance from friends and family are also among the leading SMB financing trends, with 13% and 10% respectively.
+Cash is still the most popular form of business financing.
+That said, 401(k) business financing and assistance from friends and family are also among the leading SMB financing trends, with 20% and 10%, respectively.

-17. 60.1% of no-employee businesses are home-based.
+27. 60.1% of no-employee businesses are home-based.

-In fact, home-based business statistics for 2019 reveal that this is especially the case with single-employee businesses.
+In fact, home-based business statistics from 2019 reveal that this is especially the case with single-employee businesses.
 Moreover, 23.3% of small employers and 0.3% of large employer firms are also home-based.

-20. 31% of small business owners have an Associate’s degree.
+29. 31% of small business owners have an Associate’s degree.

 Global Small Business Statistics

-22. There are 5.9 million private sector businesses in the UK.
+32. There are 5.9 million private sector businesses in the UK.

-According to the Small Business Administration (SBA), small businesses have less than 500 employees, whereas the EU defines a small business as a company with less than 50 employees.
+According to the Small Business Administration (SBA), small businesses have fewer than 500 employees.
+In contrast, the EU defines a small business as a company with fewer than 50 employees.

 How many small businesses are there in the US in 2020?

-There are 30.2 million small businesses that employ 58.9 million people and account for 47.5% of the country’s total workforce.
+There are 31.7 million small businesses that employ 60.6 million people and account for 47.1% of the country’s total workforce.